authmane512/tetris/README.md

 This project is a simple implementation of the Tetris famous game.
 I've made it mainly for learning purpose.
 I don't think that you will find pleasure playing with it, but if you are a developer, you can read the source code which is documented.
-Hope that it'll allow you to learn things.
+Hope you will find it interesting!

 You can access to the documentation here: